briancaffey/briancaffey.github.io/content/2022/03/27/ad-hod-developer-environments-for-django-with-aws-ecs-terraform-and-github-actions.md

 We need a GitHub Action that can do the following:

-- fetch the container definitions JSON for the backend tasks (`aws ecs describe-task-definition`)
+- fetch the current container definition JSON files for each backend tasks (`aws ecs describe-task-definition`)
 - write new container definitions JSON with the new backend image tag
 - register new task definitions with the new container definition JSON files for each task (`aws ecs register-task-definition`)
 - call run-task with the newly updated migration ECS task (`aws ecs run-task`)